lorenzo/audit-stash/README.md

 - Doesn't record a human-friendly data field from foreign keys
 - The Create event adds the same data into the 'original' and 'changed' columns
 - The 'id' (primary key) filed is added to the 'original' and 'changed' data, unless you blacklist it in each model class.
 (The primary key is recorded as a separate field as well)
 - Unable to store a user-friendly field value in DB.
-So, I used CakePHP Model::setDisplayField()
+It is useful to identify the records easily; especially, when the DB stores changed data only.
+So, I used CakePHP Model::setDisplayField() to retrieve a user-friendly field value.

 Therefore, I decided to fork from the original project and improve it to support the above missing features.